 Transcripts are sent to ISEP and then immediately released to the student's home institution if there are no outstanding financial obligations.
 Semester 1 transcripts are sent in June.
 Semester 2 transcripts are sent in January.
 Full year transcripts are sent as per the final semester.

-Special ISEP Application InstructionsIn addition to completing the ISEP Exchange and Direct application, students will also be required by the University of Canberra to submit an additional application found at Study Abroad & Exchange.
+Special ISEP Application InstructionsIn addition to completing the ISEP Exchange, students will also be required by the University of Canberra to submit an additional application found at Study Abroad & Exchange.
 Do not fill in the housing section as ISEP has special arrangements.
 ISEP applications missing the additional Canberra application will result in delays in student placement, ISEP therefore recommends that applicants enclose the Canberra application with their ISEP application.

 Hints for Researching CoursesREMEMBER that this site operates on the Southern Hemisphere calendar!
 Be sure to search for courses using the correct semester parameters: Southern hemisphere SM1 (NH SM2) is February – July; Southern hemisphere SM2 (NH SM1) is July – November.

 From the Courses and Units page, you may:

 Use the search engine on the left side of the page to search by Course (= degree program) or Unit (= individual course)